Cashflow driven investment (CDI)

 - Balancing flexibility and cashflow-matching precision.
 This approach will provide you with the flexibility to target the maturity profiles of issues with the most attractive potential returns whilst still retaining your ability to meet your cashflow obligations

 - Integrating and dynamically managing your CDI strategy alongside any liability-hedging portfolio.
 Utilising an existing readily accessible liquidity pool provides you with more flexibility to pursue a greater cashflow mismatch and can offer economies of scale.
 Therefore, creating a holistic cash and collateral management framework helps you more efficiently ensure that the right assets are available to provide the right level of liquidity, at the right time.
 This should reduce the risk that you become a forced seller in adverse market conditions and increase your potential returns

 - Providing access to rigorous portfolio construction and credit risk-management techniques.
 Strong credit risk analysis, with the aim of minimising the probability of defaults, is a fundamental requirement for any pension scheme considering a CDI strategy

 - Ability to provide input and reporting on CDI-based funding strategies.
 We can provide the information necessary for those clients that are looking to integrate their funding and their investments more closely

 Why would you choose to partner with Insight?

-- Our investment platform has been customised to deliver sophisticated risk-managed solutions, and has been refined over more than 15 years2
+- Our market-leading investment platform has been customised to deliver sophisticated risk-managed solutions, such as liability-driven investment (LDI), and has been refined over more than 15 years2

 - Our fixed income capabilities and process is highly rated, with a strong track record of avoiding defaults2